 How is the Surgical Operation Performed?

-The anaesthetist or surgeon will prescribe pain medication to alleviate any discomfort following surgery.
+The anesthetist or surgeon will prescribe pain medication to alleviate any discomfort following surgery.
 You will get, from your surgeon, detailed post-surgery guidelines as you’re being discharged.

 Are There any Risks of Complications?